 When you’re deciding inventory slot locations, keep in mind the priority of the items you place in the slots.

-Frequently picked items should be kept in a place which is easy to access and locate so that workers can locate the item to fulfill their orders quickly.
+Frequently picked items should be kept in a place that is easy to access and locate so that workers can locate the item to fulfill their orders quickly.
 If you have different zones for certain types of items, make sure that the pickup station is not far off from the slot of the frequently shipped item so that the pickup staff doesn’t have to cover more distance.
 This will save time and effort!

 You can use a number of criteria for setting the priority of the slots as you think is suitable for your warehouse.
 You can do it according to alphabetical order or you can set a separate slot for frequently-shipped items in the center of the warehouse.